eowino/RxJS-Pipeable-Operators/README.md

 ### implement-map-from-scratch
 While it's great to use the RxJS built-in operators, it's also important to realize you now have the knowledge to write them by yourself if needed.
 The map operator turns out to be a simple MapSubscriber which takes a function and applies it to the value passed to next.

+### chain-operators-using-custom-pipe
+Instead of writing complex operators, it's usually best to write simple, single-purpose operators then chain them together when necessary.
+The pipe function takes functions as arguments, invokes each function with the value, then passes the returned result on to the next function.